bxparks/AceTime/README.md

 more features, it might have been better for the 2 parts to be separated into independent Arduino libraries.
 However, I am resisting the temptation to make this change in order to preserve backwards compatibility for existing users of this library.
-The change that I have done is substantially rewrite this `README.md` and the accompanying documentation so that the 2 parts of this library are more decoupled from each other.
+The change that I have done is to substantially rewrite this `README.md` and the accompanying documentation so that the 2 parts of this library are more decoupled from each other.
 Hopefully this will make it easier to understand how to use this library.